azu/wait-for-element.js/README.md

 if you use it with non promise support browser, should load Promise polyfill like [ES6-Promise](https://github.com/jakearchibald/es6-promise "ES6-Promise").

+- MutationObserver or SetTimeout polling

+wait-for-element do feature detection and use either one of the two.

 ## Usage

 For details, please see [Example](example/).